MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-blue-yonder-powershell-setup.md

 Run the script:

-- To set up a connection and create new teams to map, [download and run this script]().
+- To set up a connection and create new teams to map, [run this script](#set-up-a-connection-and-create-new-teams).
-- To set up a connection and map to existing teams, [download and run this script]().
+- To set up a connection and map to existing teams, [run this script](#set-up-a-connection-and-map-to-existing-teams).

 The script does the following actions.
 You'll be prompted to enter setup and configuration details.